Breakfast with the Bunch: Bitcoin, Belief and Bold Moves

 12 Feb, 2016

 With a warm morning, registration was buzzing with 65 members and 2 special guests fresh from the Herald Sun Tour, although BMW Melbourne’s fleet of impressively sharp support cars turned more than a few heads.
-Something BMW’s Geoff Briscoe and ICE are excited to be sharing more with the community throughout the series.
+Something BMW’s Geoff Briscoe and Cycling Execs are excited to be sharing more with the community throughout the series.

 Rolling out from Mr Hobson on to iconic Beach Road, the morning’s route was always going to be a great way to start the day, as conversations in the bunches spun as easily as the wheels beneath.